"A writer, I think, is someone who pays attention to the world." - Susan Sontag

 The Nancy Penn Holsenbeck Award in English (2024)

 Projects like plays, essays, and poems can be browsed under the website's general portfolio.
-Her work in progress is her senior thesis that involves Georgian mythologies, shapeshifting dragons, and a-spec characters.
-Contrary to a certain famous fantasy author's beliefs, asexual people are real and deserve to be represented in the written word.
+Her current work in progress involves Georgian mythologies, shapeshifting dragons, and a-spec characters.
+Contrary to a certain famous fantasy author's beliefs, a-spec people are real and deserve to be represented in the written word.

 Sophia also volunteered with The Young Writers Initiative for three years, an organization dedicated to serving young creative minds all over the world.
-While she has since stepped down from the larger organization, Sophia established a chapter at Hollins, which is bright and thriving to this day.
-In the four years that TYWI has been at Hollins, the club has hosted authors such as: Kris Spisak, Cassie Gustafson, Charity Alyse, Jennifer Nielsen, Namina Forna, Vicki Johnson, Julia A. Mills, and Ann Zhao.
+While she has since stepped down from the larger organization, Sophia established a chapter at Hollins to create more in-person community among the campus' creative writers.

 If you're curious about her favorite books, best not to ask.
 It's like choosing a favorite child.
 After a bout of nervous, caffeine-infused rambling, she'll tell you what her current read is, though, and whether she's enjoying it.